 - 1. Assure that minutes of meetings are maintained and make such minutes available to the Board for its review. - 2.
 Periodically report to the Board on significant results of the Committee's activities. - 3.
-Review with the Board any issues with respect to the quality or integrity of the financial statements, the Partnership's compliance with legal or regulatory requirements, the performance and independence of the Independent Auditor, and the performance of the internal audit function. - 4.
+Review with the Board any issues with respect to the quality or integrity of the financial statements, the Company's compliance with legal or regulatory requirements, the performance and independence of the Independent Auditor, and the performance of the internal audit function. - 4.
 Periodically perform self-assessment of the Committee's performance.
 Review, discuss and assess the Committee's own performance as well as the Committee roles and responsibilities, seeking input from senior management, the Independent Auditor and the Board. - 5.
 Periodically meet separately with each of management, internal audit and the Independent Auditor to review and discuss any matters that the Committee or other party believes warrant attention. - 6.
+Prepare for inclusion in the Company's proxy statement for its annual meeting of stockholders the report required by the rules of the SEC. - 7.
 Review and reassess the adequacy of this Charter periodically, at least annually, and recommend to the Board any necessary amendments as conditions dictate.